zzzprojects/learn-orm/tutorials/csharp-tutorial/constructors.md

 ### Static Constructor

-A static constructor is used to initialize any static data, or to perform a particular action that needs to be performed once only.
-It does not take any access modifiers or any parameters
+A static constructor is used to initialize any static data, or to perform a particular action that needs to be performed only once.
+It does not take any access modifiers or any parameters.

  - It is called automatically before the first instance is created or any static members are referenced.
  - When it is executing then the user has no control.